How to Write Your Own Obituary

 Can I write my obituary in first person?

-While most obituaries are written in third person, some people do choose first person for a more personal feel.
-This approach works especially well for longer online memorials or when you want to share specific messages with family and friends.
-However, traditional newspaper format typically uses third person.
+Most obituaries use third person format, but some people choose first person for a more personal touch.
+First person works well for longer online memorials where you want to share specific messages with family and friends.
+Traditional newspaper obituaries typically stick with third person format.

 What if I do not want a traditional obituary?